GEO-Protocol/specs-protocol/transactions/transactions.md

 ```
 <img src="https://github.com/GEO-Project/specs-protocol/blob/master/transactions/resources/chart2.svg">

+### Amount reservations processing
+1. On response from node, `Coordinator (D)` **must** check the response:
+  * In case if reservation was "approved" — `Coordinator (D)`:
+      1. Updates it's internal `paths map`;
+      1. (re)calculates (probably shortated) least common reservations;
+      1. In case if node, that sent `approve` to the `Coordinator` is the last node in the path — then `Coordinator` sends current reservations configuration (list of neighbours nodes and amount reservations towards them) to all nodes, in this path, including `Receiver`.
+This info is very important, because there is a non-zero probability of the case, when some path from a collection of discovered paths, would be dropped during amount reservation (for example, because some trust line on it has no enough amount).
+In this case, it is very probable, that some amount reservations towards some nodes would not be needed any more, but the others would stay necessary.
+It is even possible, that this configuration changes would take place on the same node.
+That's why `Coordinator` reports whole new amounts configuration state to all nodes.
+    * In case of `reject` — `Coordinator (D)` drops this path at all from payment, and starts collecting amount on one of other available paths.
+During path dropping — it also informs all the nodes, that are involved into it, about dropped reservations, via sending  current reservations configuration to them.

+1. In case if all paths are processed, but no required amount was collected — `Coordinator` **must** suspend current operation and (re)try to collect more paths from the network. `[todo: describe paths complementing process]``[todo: routing]`.

+1. In case if `collected amount == needed amount` — stage 1 is considered as complete.

 ### Reservations shortening
-During paths processing, `Coordinator` handles so called `paths map` — internal data structure with information about all nodes, all neighbours (first level nodes), and all reservations created on all used payment paths.
-During amount reservation, it is very probable, that amount reservations, that was created earlier on this path, would be greater, than amount reservations, that was created later (for example, amount reservations on `Coordinator's` neighbours (first level nodes) probably would be greater, than reserved amount on the `Receiver's` neighbours).
-So, it is important to shortage all created reservations, on all used trust lines of the paths to the **common path amount**.
-That's why `Coordinator` remembers amounts of all reservations of all used trust lines, so it is able to inform any node of this path, about necessity to shortage its reservation(s).

-**Note:** it is expected, that middleware nodes `{(C), (D)}` and `Receiver` would have economic motivation to update their reservation amounts as quickly, as possible, because each one reservation created freezes some part of nodes liquidity.
+**Note:** All middleware nodes (`{(C), (D)}`) and `Receiver` (`(R)`) are motivated to update their reservations as quickly, as possible, because each one reservation present freezes some part of their liquidity.
+It is expected that some part of nodes, from to time, during operation processing, would be asked by the `Coordinator` (`(D)`) to update their reservations to achieve _least common reservation amount_.
+From `Coordinator` prespective this process is sequntial, so it might take some time to update all nodes and find _least common reservation amount_.
+From the nodes perspective — this process requires some timeout after initial reservation creation and furter updates.

 ### Reservations prolongation
-During processing of long paths, or significant amount of paths in total — there is a non-zero probability, that one, or several middle-ware nodes `{(B), (C)}` and `Receiver (A)` (one, or several times) would ask `Coordinator (D)` for the transaction state to be able to know what to do with their active reservations.
+During processing of long paths, or significant amount of paths in total — there is a non-zero probability, that some nodes one, or several times would fall in state, when their reservation timeouts would be burned up, but the transaction itself would be still in amount collecting stage.
+In this case, to prevent transaction disruption —it is reccomended for the this nodes to ask `Coordinator` about current transactino state to be able to know what to do with their active reservations.

 #### Case 1: Transaction is still in progress
 * `Coordinator` **must** report transaction state via [Transaction State Message](https://github.com/GEO-Protocol/specs-protocol/blob/master/transactions/transactions.md#response-transaction-state).